Small Camper Remodel Tips, Ideas, & Makeover Cost

 Image Source: tileclub.com

 As long as it’s lightweight, you can install virtually any type of faucet on your bathroom vanity.
-You can choose between a sleek stainless steel faucet or a pebbled copper faucet.
+You can choose between a sleek stainless steel or pebbled copper faucet.
 Besides, as in the image, your bathroom will look brand new with finishing touches, like a round mirror and towel rack.

 4. Install Shelves for Additional Storage Space